My children receive free or reduced meals, do they have to go through a special line and only get certain food?

 "My son at the high school is using all of the money on our family account"

 It can be done, but only as the last resort.
 What happens is it separates your children not only in food service but also in student records by creating an individual family for each one of your children.
 The system then will not recognize them as siblings.
-We first try limiting the student’s purchases though wanding messages and/or mailing you a monthly statement of your family account.
+We first try limiting the student’s purchases through wanding messages and/or mailing you a monthly statement of your family account.
 These purchases can also be tracked through our Family Access Program.

 Can I write one check to pay for all of my children’s lunches?

-Yes, if all of your children are on the same account one check can be sent to school with any one of your children.
+Yes, if all of your children are on the same account one check can be sent to school with any of your children.
 When we apply the check to his/her account it will automatically appear under the other children’s names immediately.
 If your account is low or has exceeded our charge policy it best to send it with the child that eats lunch or breakfast first.

 Can I eat lunch with my child at his/her school?
 If so, what do I need to do?